GPlates/new-gplates-website/src/pages/docs/user-manual/Python.md

 templateKey: 'user-manual'
 title: 'Chapter 24: Python'
 prev: 'TopologyTools'
-next: 'DataMining'
+next: 'Co_registration'
 ---

 Introduction
 ============

 Starting from 1.2 release, GPlates has scripting support using **Python** language.
 The GPlates Python APIs are a set of interfaces through which Python script can interact with GPlates.
-See **Appendix A** for API reference.
 Python script can be executed either in the embedded Python Console or as a GPlates Python Plugin.

 Python Console
 ==============